EricssonResearch/Robust-Tracking-MPC-over-Lossy-Networks/README.md

 pip3 install .
 ```
 to install the `LinearMPCOverNetworks` package.
-Finally, if one wants to reproduce the results in our submitted paper in [ECC Results](./ECC%20Results/), one needs to run
+Finally, if one wants to reproduce the results in our submitted paper in [Results](./Results/), one needs to run
 ```bash
 pip3 install PyBullet
 ```